0xmozak/mozak-vm/book/guide/writing-programs.md

 For now, we support the RV32I Base Integer Instructions and RV32M Multiply Extension Instructions of RISC-V and writing programs in Rust.

-If you are not sure what these instructions mentioned above includes, checkout [a succinct reference of the RISC-V instructions].
+If you are not sure what these instructions mentioned above include, checkout [a succinct reference of the RISC-V instructions].

 # Writing a simple fibonacci program